-- 7.1 Preliminary Rounds: Teams will be paired on a random basis for the first two preliminary rounds.
-Teams will then be seeded in a tournament-style bracket based upon thirty percent (30%) of the team's total score based on the brief and seventy percent (70%) based on the oral arguments from the two preceding rounds for the third preliminary round.
-For advancing to the Octofinals thirty percent (30%) of the team's total score will be based on the brief score and seventy percent (70%) will be based on the oral argument scores.
-Upon completion of all preliminary rounds, the total scores from all rounds will be added together.
-The top sixteen (16) teams with the highest aggregate scores will advance.
-The advancing teams will be seeded into a tournament-style single-elimination bracket (teams will be ranked based on score) for the Octofinal round which is the first elimination round of the tournament. - 7.2 Octofinal Round: There will be a total of sixteen (16) teams.
+- 7.1 Preliminary Rounds: Teams will be paired on a random basis for the first two Preliminary Rounds.
+For the third Preliminary Round, teams will be seeded in a tournament-style bracket with total scores based upon thirty percent (30%) of the team's brief score and seventy percent (70%) of the team's oral argument scores from the two preceding rounds.
+Upon completion of all Preliminary Rounds, the total scores from all rounds will be added together.
+To advance to the Octofinal Round, the team's total score will be based upon thirty percent (30%) of the team's brief score and seventy percent (70%) of the team's oral argument scores in the Preliminary Rounds.
+The sixteen (16) teams with the highest aggregate scores will advance and be seeded based on total score into a tournament-style single-elimination bracket. - 7.2 Octofinal Round: There will be a total of sixteen (16) teams.
 The advancing teams will be placed into a tournament-style single-elimination bracket for the Quarterfinal round.
 The highest-scoring team will decide which side to argue.
 In each matchup, the team with the higher score will advance.
 Eighty percent (80%) of the team's total score will be based on the oral argument score and twenty percent (20%) will be based on the brief score.
 Eight (8) teams will advance to the next round.

 - 7.3 Quarterfinal Round: There will be a total of eight (8) teams.
 Teams will be seeded in a tournament-style bracket with the highest-scoring team from advancing teams arguing against the lowest-scoring team from the advancing teams.
 The highest-scoring team will decide which side to argue.
 In each matchup, the team with the higher score will advance.
 Ninety percent (90%) of the score will be based on the oral argument score and ten percent (10%) will be based on the brief score.
 There will be a total of four (4) advancing teams.
 The advancing teams will be placed into a single-elimination bracket for the Semifinal round. - 7.4 Semifinal Round: There will be a total of four (4) teams.
 In each matchup, the team with the higher score will advance.
+The highest-scoring team will decide which side to argue.
 Ninety percent (90%) of the score will be based on the oral argument score and ten percent (10%) will be based on the brief score.
-There will be a total of two (2) advancing teams. - 7.5 Final Round: The highest scoring team will decide which side to argue.
+There will be a total of two (2) advancing teams. - 7.5 Final Round: The highest-scoring team will decide which side to argue.
 The Final Round Panel will determine the Competition Champion.

-In the event of a tie in the Preliminary rounds the team with the higher oral argument score will advance.
+In the event of a tie in the Preliminary rounds, the team with the higher oral argument score will advance.
 In the unlikely event of a tie during the Octofinal, Quarterfinal, or Semifinal rounds, the team with the higher oral argument score will advance.

-Advancement and Seeding Scoring Summary Third Preliminary Round 30% Brief and 70% Oral Arguments Preliminary Rounds 30% Brief and 70% Oral Arguments Octofinals 20% Briefs and 80% Oral Arguments Quarterfinals 10% Briefs and 90% Oral Arguments Semifinals 10% Briefs and 90% Oral Arguments Final Round Determined by the Final Round Panel
+Advancement and Seeding Scoring Summary Preliminary Rounds 30% Brief and 70% Oral Arguments Third Preliminary Round 30% Brief and 70% Oral Arguments Octofinals 20% Briefs and 80% Oral Arguments Quarterfinals 10% Briefs and 90% Oral Arguments Semifinals 10% Briefs and 90% Oral Arguments Final Round Determined by the Final Round Panel